Abhishek150598/AI_flappy_bird/README.md

 ## DESIGNING THE GAME

+The bird follows kinematics equations and each time a spacebar is clicked an upward force is added.
+The pipe gaps are randomly generated (initially 3 random values are generated in a list, when a pipe goes out of display the first random variable gets popped and a new one gets pushed to the list).

 ## DESIGNING THE BOT

 The bot uses a popular values-based reinforcemt learning algorithm known as Q learning.
 For every frame in the game loop, we define a state space and an action space.